awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 If you're not using an AWS SDK, you should retry original requests that receive server errors \(5xx\)\.
 However, client errors \(4xx, other than a `ThrottlingException` or a `ProvisionedThroughputExceededException`\) indicate you need to revise the request itself to correct the problem before trying again\.

 In addition to simple retries, each AWS SDK implements exponential backoff algorithm for better flow control\.
 The concept behind exponential backoff is to use progressively longer waits between retries for consecutive error responses\.
 For example, up to 50 milliseconds before the first retry, up to 100 milliseconds before the second, up to 200 milliseconds before third, and so on\.
 However, after a minute, if the request has not succeeded, the problem might be the request size exceeding your provisioned throughput, and not the request rate\.
 Set the maximum number of retries to stop around one minute\.
 If the request is not successful, investigate your provisioned throughput options\.
-For more information, see [Best Practices for Tables](GuidelinesForTables.md)\.

 **Note**
 The AWS SDKs implement automatic retry logic and exponential backoff\.